 In the 1960s a revolution in advertising took place.
 No longer did the product stand out by distinguishing characteristics, no longer did it feed to any real demand of the consumer.
-But through higher competition in the markets, the strategy was to assign somewhat imaginary desires to the product that could be marketed to targeted groups with differentiated lifestyles.2 With the advent of the post-modern consumer subject in a society of affluence, there was a turn in marketing from the object (the product) towards the subject (user, consumer).
+But through higher competition in the markets, the strategy was to assign somewhat imaginary desires to the product that could be marketed to targeted groups with differentiated lifestyles.[2. see Thomas Franks 1997 book The Conquest of Cool.]
+With the advent of the post-modern consumer subject in a society of affluence, there was a turn in marketing from the object (the product) towards the subject (user, consumer).

 We can see this in the online world, too.
 Apple and google apply this philosophy to make it as easy as possible for the user to use the product.
 In the case of google providing a search engine with a single search bar and in the case of Apple to make operating the system more intuitive.
 The same logic is applied to the new services in social media, where social becomes almost synonymous with “easier” to get the information across or to access the relevant information.

 On the other side, brands seem to show more and more their human side.
 They demonstrate that people work behind the brand.
 They share common values, tastes and so on like their customers.
 Brands (want to) identify more and more with their customers.
 Brand and customer come closer to each other by evaluating what they have in common.

 The key here is, of course, to know what I want or need and when I want and need it.
 This brings me to my current topic of interest: desire.
 What do we want?
 Well, what do we really want?

 Let’s clear up first the easier question: What does capitalism want?
 The capitalist form is the appropriation of surplus value.
 The object of desire is its unconstrained expanding productivity, the object cause is the surplus value.